Updated: October 30

 Description: UK’s Environmental Health and Safety (EH&S) Division will present the 2017 Laboratory Safety Fair featuring food, fun, and prizes.
 UK Faculty, staff, and students will have the opportunity to engage with EH&S personnel in interesting and informative activities and demonstrations.

 2. OBE Workshop: Individual Development Plan (IDP) Workshop

 When: November 2, 11:30am-2pm

 Where: MN 263

 Description: Join Dr. Philip Clifford, Associate Dean of Research for the College of Applied Health Sciences and Professor of Kinesiology and Nutrition at the University of Illinois at Chicago.
 Dr. Clifford is nationally recognized for championing career and professional development for PhD scientists.
 He is a co-author of the widely acclaimed career website, myIDP.sciencecareers.org, a web-based career planning tool created to help graduate students and postdocs in the sciences define and pursue their career goals.
-Lunch will be provided.
+Catered lunch will be provided for this interactive workshop.

 When: November 3

 Where: Lexington Convention Center

 Description: The UK Gill Heart Institute has the tripartite mission of teaching, service, and research.
 The Cardiovascular Research Day is a forum that provides a system for displaying novel scientific data that is predominantly linked to understanding human physiology and disease.
 An overarching goal of the event is to provide broad interaction among students and faculty in different disciplines.